HichamBenkada/React_FashionBlog/README.md

  - Uploading the completed work to github using git version control

- - Deploying the project on GitHub pages is completed,[Click here](https://hichambenkada.github.io/HTML-CSS_FashionPage/) to open the link
+ - Deploying the project on GitHub pages is completed, [Click here](https://hichambenkada.github.io/HTML-CSS_FashionPage/) to open the link

 #### _REACT_
-- Rebuilding the same web application with React:
+- Rebuilding the same web application with React

 - Uploading the project to GitHub:
-    [Click here]() to open the link
+    [Click here](https://github.com/HichamBenkada/React_FashionBlog.git) to open the link
 - Deploying it to Netlify:
-    [Click here]() to open the link
+    [Click here](https://inquisitive-cassata-704276.netlify.app/) to open the link

 _Thank you!_